emberjs/data/guides/the-manual/main-themes.md

 the `content` of a StructuredDocument typically produced by parsing the `body` of the response of a `fetch` request.

-3. [ReactiveDocument](/api/@warp-drive/core/reactive/type-aliases/ReactiveDocument), which is a reactive wrapper providing immutable access to the cache data for a ResponseDocument.
+3. [ReactiveDocument](/api/@warp-drive/core/reactive/type-aliases/ReactiveDocument), which is a reactive wrapper providing immutable access to the cache data for a ResourceDocument.
 Not all requests have a ReactiveDocument for their response.

 What's the common thread?
 All three are representations of a request and its result each with a distinct purpose.
 For this reason when cacheable they share a CacheKey (the `RequestKey`).